 As a general rule, Jehovah’s Witnesses don’t attend college or pursue any type of higher education.
-JWs have been telling their members for decades that the world is soon to end so that they would never need to pursue, or would ever finish, a secular career.
-Please see this website for quotes, such as this one taken from the May 22, 1969, Awake magazine:
+Jehovah’s Witnesses have been telling their members for decades that the world is soon to end, so that they would never need to pursue, or would ever finish, a secular career:

 “Therefore, as a young person, you will never fulfill any career that this system offers.
 If you are in high school and thinking about a college education, it means at least four, perhaps even six or eight more years to graduate into a specialized career.
 But where will this system of things be by that time?
 It will be well on the way toward its finish, if not actually gone!”

-Stating outright that you don’t need college because the world is going to end is suspect enough, but Jehovah’s Witnesses often take this one step further by outright insulting those with advanced degrees.
-Note what was stated in the October 15, 2013, Watchtower magazine:
+Stating outright that you don’t need college because the world is going to end is suspect enough, but Jehovah’s Witnesses often take this one step further by outright insulting those with advanced degrees:

 “Higher education, with its emphasis on academic study, often produces graduates who have few or no practical skills, leaving them unprepared to deal with the realities of life.”

-There is something very interesting about this wording, and it again brings me back to how their literature often outright lies and slyly misleads its members.
-This is part of how they subtly control every decision in their lives while making it seem as if all non-JWs are somehow beneath them.
-Consider:
+There is something very interesting about this wording, and it again brings me back to how the literature of Jehovah’s Witnesses often outright lies, or slyly misleads its members.
+This is part of how they subtly control every decision in their lives, while also making it seem as if all non-JWs are somehow beneath them.